First, Avalon Season Seven wraith is being posted, then:

-This medieval series began after the conclusion of Avalon, Season Six.
-Avalon, Season Seven, where the travelers cross paths with Festuscato and Gerraint, will eventually appear on this website; but for now, the full stories.
-The Kairos Medieval, book 3, Light in the Dark Ages, and book 4, Saving the West, will be posted in their entirety.
+This medieval series (M3) began after the conclusion of Avalon, Season Six.
+Avalon, Season Seven, where the travelers cross paths with Festuscato and Gerraint, is appearing or has appeared first on this website; and then the final stories follow.
+The Kairos Medieval, book 4, Saving the West, will be posted in its entirety.
 All weeks will have posts on Monday, Tuesday, and Wednesday = 3 individual, easily and quickly read posts per week at 8AM, EST, to carry the story forward.
 A good way to start the day.

 A Bit of Background

-A Greek word meaning opportunity, the right time, a propitious moment, event time, or as the Kairos defines it, history.
+Kairos is a Greek word meaning opportunity, the right time, a propitious moment, event time, or as the Kairos defines it, history.
 It is the name the old titan Cronos gave to the polyploidy being he struggled to bring to life as a complete male and a complete female.
-Knowing his time would soon be over, he imagined this complex “one being in two persons” would be his replacement.
-When Cronos died at the hands of his children, the mere counting of days ended, and with the birth of the Kairos, history—event time began.
+Knowing his time would soon be over, Cronos imagined this complex “one being in two persons” would be his replacement.
+When Cronos died at the hands of his children, the plain and mere counting of days ended, and with the birth of the Kairos, history—event time began.

 The Kairos might be called the god of history, though the Kairos prefers the term Watcher over history, because unlike the gods of old, he or she is not immortal.
 Instead, the Kairos normally lives as an ordinary mortal, male or female, sort of taking turns, and as such is subject to all the frailties of the species, while at the same time, being captured by the very events where he or she must inevitably act.